 You can purchase bags of animal food upon entry and feed the farmyard animals, lorikeets and kangaroos, which is such a fantastic opportunity for children (and adults) of all ages.

-They also offer daily animal talk shows [cancelled due to COVID-19 restrictions] as well as an animal encounter pop-up where you can cuddle a baby wombat or python for only $10 each.
+They also offer daily animal talk shows as well as an animal encounter pop-up where you can cuddle a baby wombat or python for only $10 each.
 (These are offered on Saturday and Sunday and every day during the school holidays).

 This was my 2-year old’s favourite thing by far, she was so brave and fell in love with the huge python that they wrapped around her body for a cuddle.